-ETHERNET PORT: The upper RJ45 Ethernet connector (Figure 3, Item A) allows connection of the frame to a 100/1000 Ethernet LAN using Cat 5 (or better) cable to access the frame's controls through an Internet browser.
-The lower RJ45 port is reserved for future use (Figure 3, Item B).
+ETHERNET PORT: (Figure 3, Item A) An RJ45 Ethernet 100/1000 LAN port is located on the lower left side of the frame rear panel.
+The RJ45 Ethernet connector allows you to connect the frame to a 100/1000 Ethernet LAN using a Cat 5 (or better) cable to access the frame's controls through an Internet browser.